 5. Gorge of the Dead

 Gorge of the Dead also known as Gorge of Kato Zakros, starts a short distance from Ano Zakros, 100km southeast of Agios Nikolaos church, and ends at Kato Zakros beach.
 It is an exceptionally beautiful gorge, with its high walls with big caves.
 Tombs from the Minoan era have been found there; that is why it is called “Gorge of the Dead”.
 The beauty of the landscape and it’s easy accessibility makes it popular with tourists.
 Gorge of the Dead is accessible by car.
 Just leave them at the entrance and walk down the gorge.
 There are also buses and taxis available.
 Gorge is known as an archaeological site located in the area of Zakros on the far east side of Crete.
 Tourists mostly gave Gorge of the Dead good reviews due to its majestic views and its historical value.
 The beautiful gorge is an excellent place to hike, and it is surrounded by flowers during springtime.
 Tourists gave Gorge of the Dead good reviews and recommendations.
 One of the main attractions of Gorge of the Dead is the burial grounds in the caves and the gorgeous mountain view.
 The best time to visit the Gorge of the Dead is during spring and summer, when most riverbeds are dry.
-Like most places in Crete, there are still health protocols when visiting the gorge.
-Covid-19 protocols are still observed, like the wearing of masks in indoor public areas.
 The Gorge of Dead is an approximately 2-hour hike of medium difficulty, suitable for young and old in good fit.

 6. Kotsifou Gorge